-G. Funding Restrictions
+G. FUNDING RESTRICTIONS

-Grants may include a profit or fee for the small business only, and not for any other participant in the proposed project.
-Proposed fees are not to exceed 7%.
-Any fee proposed in excess of 7% will not be reimbursed.
+Grants may include a profit or fee for the small business.
+Fees are subject to negotiation and rarely exceed 7%.

 1. Cost Principles

 Costs must be allowable in accordance with the applicable Federal cost principles referenced in 10 CFR Part 600.
 The cost principles for commercial organizations are found in Federal Acquisition Regulation (FAR) Part 31.